WHITEFLAG

 II.
 The Friction: Why Most Acquisitions Fail

 Not every valuable target gets acquired.
 Between desire and execution lies friction—the structural barriers that make consolidation expensive, risky, or impossible.
-Global sovereign liabilities—derived from international debt statistics and integration cost modeling—total --.
+Global sovereign liabilities total --: -- in sovereign debt (existing creditor claims from bilateral, multilateral, and private lenders with interests in current arrangements), plus -- in projected integration costs (population resistance, institutional rebuilding, and stabilization based on historical precedent).
+The contestable pool after accounting for these structural barriers—net global value—is --.
 Understanding this friction explains why the map changes slowly, and why certain windows of vulnerability matter.

 Sources: World Bank International Debt Statistics; IMF Global Debt Database; RAND Corporation integration cost studies.
 Framework §3 →